How We Got The Book Of Moses:

 The LDS Church goes on to say,

-“Beginning in June 1830, Joseph Smith began a careful reading of the Bible to revise and make corrections in accordance with the inspiration he would receive… In a process that took about three years, the Prophet made changes, additions, and corrections as were given him by divine inspiration while he filled his calling to provide a more correct translation for the Church…” (Statement from Kent P. Jackson, who was a professor of ancient scripture at BYU, How We Got the Book of Moses, Kent P. Jackson, in Religious Educator 3, no. 1, 2002, p.
+“Beginning in June 1830, Joseph Smith began a careful reading of the Bible to revise and make corrections in accordance with the inspiration he would receive… In a process that took about three years, the Prophet made changes, additions, and corrections as were given him by divine inspiration while he filled his calling to provide a more correct translation for the Church …” (How We Got the Book of Moses, Kent P. Jackson, Religious Educator 3, no. 1, 2002, p.
 127)

-Yet, can we trust that the words Joseph Smith added to the Bible were actually given to him by divine inspiration?
-Changes made to the text during the writing process clearly answer this question.
+Yet can we trust that the words Joseph Smith added to the Bible were actually given to him by divine inspiration?
+If not, then none of the LDS teachings based on Moses’ supposed lost words, including Satan’s supposed interaction with Jesus Christ concerning the plan for man’s redemption, would have any basis in truth!

-The reason we know Joseph Smith changed passages in the Book of Moses after his first draft was written is because the LDS Church has two pre-publication manuscripts that clearly document the changes.
+Joseph Smith changed passages in the Book of Moses after his first draft was written.
+These Book of Moses changes clearly show that Joseph Smith was not being guided by divine inspiration.
+The LDS Church has two pre-publication manuscripts that clearly document the changes.
 These manuscripts are entitled Old Testament Manuscript One (OT1) and Old Testament Manuscript Two (OT2) respectively.
 OT1 was penned by Smith’s scribes as Smith gave dictation.
 OT2 started out as a copy of OT1, yet many changes were made to it after it was copied; words were crossed out, additions were made, etc.

 According to LDS sources: